 In this post: Love entertaining but don’t want to spend a fortune?
-Try these informal table setting ideas to create an insanely gorgeous table on a budget.⇒
+Try these gorgeous informal table setting ideas to decorate your table on a budget.⇒

 I’ve been wearing the same lipstick every day for the past, um… at least ten years.
 Probably longer.